 Skeleton Activities

 Take advantage of the fun and vibrant skeletons displayed so prominently on the Day of the Dead and incorporate them into an anatomy lesson about bones and the human body for science.
-From skeleton puzzles to labeling and assembly activities, hands-on can make learning about the skeletal system fun.
+From skeleton puzzles to labeling and assembly activities, hands-on makes learning about the skeletal system fun!

 More Celebrations & Seasons Ideas for the Classroom

-If you’re looking for more inspiration to bring other cultures and celebrations into your classroom, head over to the Celebrations & Themes specialty shop to find all the decor and arts & crafts supplies you need to make it happen!
-Also be sure to visit the Autumn blog tag page to find more ideas for Fall activities and classroom decor.
+Looking for more ways to bring other cultures and celebrations into your classroom?
+Check out these other autumn celebrations from around the world.
+Our Celebrations & Themes specialty shop has all the arts & crafts supplies you need to make it happen!

 Leave a Reply